 The Company, through its subsidiary, Q2Power Corp. (the "Subsidiary" or "Q2P"), operates a renewable power company focused on the conversion of waste to energy and other valuable "reuse" products.
-Q2P plans to utilize proprietary technology and business models demonstrated in the solar and wind power industries to monetize waste energy resources such as methane, waste fuel and other organic waste.
 The operations of the Company are essentially those of the Subsidiary.
+In May 2016, the Company began exploring other synergistic business lines, such as composting from waste water biosolids, although no operations in these fields have commenced.

 On November 12, 2015, the Company and its special purpose merger subsidiary completed a merger (the "Merger") with Q2P.
 As a result of the Merger, all outstanding shares of Q2P were exchanged for 24,034,475 shares of the Company's common stock, which represented an exchange ratio of 0.34 shares of the Company for every one share of Q2P (the "Exchange Ratio").
-In addition, the Company assumed both the Q2P 2014 Founders Stock Option Plan and the 2014 Employees Stock Option Plan (the "Option Plans"), and 1,095,480 options outstanding thereunder.
-Also pursuant to the Merger, the officers and directors of Q2P assumed control over the management and Board of Directors of the Company.
+In addition, the Company assumed both the Q2P 2014 Founders Stock Option Plan and the 2014 Employees Stock Option Plan (the "Option Plans"), and 1,095,480 options outstanding thereunder Also pursuant to the Merger, the officers and directors of Q2P assumed control over the management and Board of Directors of the Company.
 Subsequent to the Merger, the Company officially changed its name to Q2Power Technologies, Inc.